pvelleleth/ScholarSearch/README.md

 # AI-Powered search tool for PubMed

 ## 1. Overview
-**Product Name:** PubMed AI
+**Product Name:** ScholarSearch

 **Description:**
-PubMed AI is a search tool designed to enhance the PubMed search experience through AI summarization and an interactive chat interface.
+ScholarSearch is a search tool designed to enhance the PubMed search experience through AI summarization and an interactive chat interface.
 This application allows users to efficiently discover, understand, and engage with medical literature.

 **Purpose:**
 To streamline the process of discovering and understanding research papers, saving researchers, students, and professionals time while improving insight extraction.